andrewlubrino/quote-machine/README.md

 # Quote Machine
 This is a quote machine built using React.
 To generate a new quote, click "New Quote" on the bottom right.
 To post to Twitter, click the blue button on the bottom left.
+The link to the site can be found [here](https://andrewlubrino.github.io/quote-machine/).

 Happy quoting!